AchimA/CAD-Helper/README.md

 * Recursivley select all of it's child elements
 * Delete one or multiple objects in the hirarchy.
 All the children of the selected objects are automatically reconnected to their 'grand-parents' before they are deleted.
 * Below the selected object(s); all leafes empties (empties without children) are deleted.
-* **Filter selection by Size**
+* **Filter selection**
     * Allows you to filter all the selected parts by bounding box.
-Lets you specifiy a min and max size.
+Lets you specifiy a min and max size in % relative to the selected parts.
     * Allows you to filter all the selected parts by object type (EMPTY, MESH, CURVE, etc.)
+    * Allows you to filter all the selected parts by their name (simple string match & RegEx)

 ## Yet to be implemented:

-- [ ] Filter by obj type & name
 - [ ] Transfer: Viewport Display -> Material Nodes
 - [ ] Transfer: Material Nodes -> Viewport Display
-- [ ] Import / Export: STEP via OpenCascade

 # Installation:
 1. Download the *.zip file onto your hard-drive